the growth of technology

 Back in spring 2021, a group of Cyprus entrepreneurs were actively discussing the technological and business potential of the island.
 It was obviously vast but still unrealized.
-Businesses just didn't know enough about Cyprus and its opportunities.

 Currently, TechIsland has set an ambitious mission to make the tech industry the most impactful driver of GDP growth, tax revenue increase, and job market expansion on the island by the year 2030.

 Founders & Executive Directors of technology companies based in Cyprus